Beach breaks on the Isle of Wight

-The Isle of Wight has a superb variety of beautiful beaches, from vast sandy shorelines to rolling cliffs and awe-inspiring coastal views.
+The Isle of Wight has a superb variety of beautiful beach breaks on offer, from vast sandy shorelines to rolling cliffs and awe-inspiring coastal views.
 The Island is only 25 miles by 14 miles, and you’re never more than nine miles from one of the famous seascapes.
 There is something for everyone here – from watersports to finding fossilised dinosaur footprints!

 Alum Bay